IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 -   IT staff are more willing to run their own internal authentication and authorization servers, but want to use off the shelf software and want the option to outsource these services.
 They are more likely to separate authentication from authorization than end user systems.
 Authentication issues are closely related to HR activities like hiring and firing.
 Authorization issues are related to patient and work assignments.
 These are controlled by different parts of the organization and have different process dependencies.

--   Providers and Specialists have authorization needs for dealing with other organizations, need to deal with hundreds of resource services an may struggle to maintain hundreds of different authentication and authorization relationships.
+-   Providers and Specialists have authorization needs for dealing with other organizations, need to deal with many resource services an may struggle to maintain the amount of different authentication and authorization relationships.

 -   Granting subset access to specialized provider.
-E.g., read access to cardiac info to physical therapy organization, forbidding access to other health data.
+E.g., read access to cardiac info to physical therapy organization, forbidding access to other sensitive health data.

-TBD:

 There are also environmental assumptions made by this profile.

-First, it is assumed that there will be multiple access control engines working together.
-The IUA activities are one part of a federated system.
-IUA will work in conjunction with other access control engines.
+First, it is assumed that there will many systems working together to build the access control environment, where IUA provides one part only.
 For example, a glucose monitor may be authorized to have access to a patient's medical record.
 The expectation is that this will mean access to all of the glucose related information, which will include a variety of measurements and prescriptions.
-But, it is expected that if the device requests information about sexually transmitted disease diagnosis it will be rejected.
+But, it is expected that if the device requests other sensitive health data about it will be rejected.

 Second, this profile is operating in an environment where access consents are managed by BPPC or other mechanisms.
 IUA is not a substitute for documenting, establishing, and modifying these legal agreements.
-It is a method by which those agreements are enforced.
 For example, there will be a documented consent agreement between a patient and a provider that the provider will provide medical records to a healthcare proxy that is identified and authorized by the patient.
 BPPC is one way to document that agreement.

 # Open Issues and Question